 - Over half said that the cash helped them restart their farms or businesses.

 - More than a third reported that the grants helped them access medical care.

 - Over half of people said that without the grants they would have had to borrow money and a quarter would have had to sell their belongings to cope.

 In the future, the Red Crescent plans to use cash grants to help more people keep going during emergencies and recover as quickly as possible.

 For centuries, many people in the central Asian country of Mongolia lived as nomadic herders.
 They moved their animals regularly to get the best of the summer grass.

 But this traditional lifestyle has started to change.
 Thousands of families have lost their animals during harsh winters and moved to cities in search of new work.

-We can then take steps before the situation gets too bad.
+Red Cross partners can then take steps before the situation gets too bad.
 In Mongolia, this can help people make a living as herders and avoid the poverty they so often find when they move to cities.